-The CSBA formed 5 committees at the Winter Meeting on 11/3/12: Best Practices, Data Collection, Forage, Master Beekeeper and Pesticides.
+The CSBA formed 5 committees at the Winter Meeting in 2012: Best Practices, Data Collection, Forage, Master Beekeeper and Pesticides.
 You do not need to be a CSBA member to contribute to these committees.
 These committees are chaired by volunteers and have the following overarching goals:

 Best Practices–This committee would be responsible for drafting a set of “Best Practices” for beekeepers of different hive types in different settings.
 The committee would scan the internet for best practices documents to use as models for the crafting of a CO Best Practices.
 The committee will compile and expand that data as necessary to create a CO Best Practices series of reference documents for new and existing beekeepers as well as for the general public.
 Best practices would be another helpful tool in the effort to remove all bee bans.
 This committee will communicate by email only and estimated time needed for adequate participation is approximately 2 hours monthly.
-This committee’s major work will be in the next 12 months.
-Best Practices should be available at the CSBA 2013 Winter Meeting.
 Phil Bradbury of BCBA is the voluntary chair of this committee.
 He can be reached at firstname.lastname@example.org.

 Forage–For those of you who are reading any of the bee magazines, you know that forage is a “hot topic” right now.
 The long-term solution to honey production and bee health is not sugar feeding.
 It is increased forage.
 This is an absolutely universal issue–if you keep bees, this situation affects you!
 My vision for this committee is to begin the process of developing a long-term strategy for forage management in CO.
 There are numerous federal and state program opportunities to capitalize upon.
 We just need to figure out what they are and how to access them.
 In addition, there are lots of organizations that have information on forage plantings for urban, suburban and agricultural areas that need to be reviewed and compiled and centrally located (on the CSBA site) so that folks can easily use the information.
 I see this as an email committee with a possible face-to-face meeting or two.
 Thus, I see this as a 4 hour monthly commitment monthly during the off-season.
 The voluntary chairs of this committee are Tim Brod and Tom Nangle of BCBA.
 Tim can be reached at firstname.lastname@example.org and Tom at email@example.com.